 Place it on the grill over medium-high heat for about 8 to 10 minutes per side, depending on the thickness of the meat and then let it rest for 5 minutes before slicing it thinly against the grain.

 My husband likes to use the finger test to check for doneness, but I’m not very good at it so I always use a meat thermometer.
-Here’s the thermometer that I have and I love it!
-The best part is that it’s oven safe, so you can just leave the thermometer in the meat, set it to a temperature and it beeps when it’s done.
-It’s a kitchen tool that I use almost every single day.

 What to serve with carne asada

 Two of my favorite dishes to make with carne asada are carne asada fries and carne asada tacos!
 But just in case you’re looking for more ideas, here are some dishes that pair perfectly with this recipe:

 tips and tricks

 - Make sure to slice the steak against the grain for the most tender carne asada.
 To slice against the grain, make note of which way the muscle fibers of the meat are running, then slice perpendicular to those lines.